Table of contents

 The GDPR mandates that businesses conduct Data Protection Impact Assessments (DPIAs) for processing activities that present a high risk to users’ rights and freedoms.
 These assessments help identify and mitigate potential privacy risks associated with data processing.

 The CCPA requires businesses to provide consumers with a clear and conspicuous option to opt out of the sale of their data to third parties.
-Although CCPA does not mandate DPIAs like GDPR, both regulations require businesses to implement reasonable security measures to protect personal data.
+Although the CCPA does not mandate DPIAs like the GDPR, both regulations require businesses to implement reasonable security measures to protect personal data.
 This includes measures such as encryption, access controls, and regular security assessments to prevent unauthorized access, disclosure, or misuse of personal information.

 Failure to comply with the GDPR laws can lead to significant financial penalties.
 Businesses may face fines of up to 20 million euros or 4% of their annual global turnover, whichever amount is higher.
 These fines are imposed by supervisory authorities within each EU member state and are based on the severity of the violation, the nature of the personal data involved, and the organization's response to the breach.